JakeSteam/blog-personal/_drafts/2023-09-30-burnout-paradise-remastered-tips.md

 See a small, fast car zooming past you?
 Great, aim for them first!
 They're weak easy to take down, and will help you reach the target faster.

-#### 30. Bump strong cars from behind
+#### 30. Bump strong cars

 Strong cars, like vans, can generally muscle you out if you try to barge them from the side.
+Instead, hit them as hard as possible from behind, and they will spin out.

-#### 31. Nudge weak cars from the middle / back
+#### 31. Nudge weak cars

 If a car is weaker than you, it's very vulnerable to being pushed from the side.
 Driving alongside it and aggressively nudging it sideways will usually result in a takedown.
 It doesn't matter much which part of the car you get, but the middle or back is more likely to spin the target out of control.